the-commons/commoners/README.md

 ### Deploying changes

-- Push changes to Github
+- Push changes to GitHub (simplest way to do this is by adding/editing files via the GitHub website)
-- Wait for Now to work it's magic
+- Wait a few minutes for Now to work it's magic, then visit https://commoners.now.sh/ to see how it looks